Why Is It Important To Have Safety Meetings?

 Also referred to as tailgate meetings or safety briefings, toolbox talks are an effective way to bring workers together, strengthen safety culture, and educate the field on the best safety practices.

 Whether they are done once a week or multiple times a week, the superintendent should take the time necessary to prepare a successful and productive toolbox talk.

 The workflow usually looks like this:

 - Perform talk and collect signatures.

-- Scan toolbox talks and sign-in sheet at the office, or keep it in a binder.
+- Scan toolbox talks and sign-in sheets at the office, or keep them in a binder.

 In addition to safety meetings and toolbox talks, proper safety training is crucial for every job site.